tdhock/compare-paper/reproduce_chess/readme.md

 # For Reproduction of Chess Data Results

-## 1. Loading Chessdatasets from Chessmetrics
+## 1. Loading Chess datasets from Chessmetrics

 -Modify load.R, with correct date ranges